theRealWardo/grpc-demo/README.md

 This is a hacked together gRPC demo app that I used for a talk.
-The talk demo builds up 3 parts, split into 3 branches:
+The talk includes a 3 part demo each part builds on the previous.
+The parts are split into 3 branches:

 1. `master` includes a basic gRPC server.
 2. The `with-gateway` branch ([view diff](https://github.com/theRealWardo/grpc-demo/compare/with-gateway)) adds a JSON API gateway to the gRPC server.